jxxcarlson/elm-tar/README.md

 "0001A1FF" : String
 ```

-For `Hex`, see `jxxcarlson/hex`.
 Next, we create an archive consisting of one text file and one binary file:
 ```
 import Tar exposing(..)